 4. Melt the butter in a small saute pan over medium heat.
 Add the kumquat slivers and stir to mix.
 Combine the wild rice and chick peas in a large bowl.
 Transfer to the bowl with the rice and peas.
 Add the pea sprouts to the bowl and gently toss to mix.

 A Technique Note: I am an advocate of cooking beans (which includes chick peas) in a pressure cooker.
 The difference in taste from even the best organic, honest-and-true canned offerings is noticeable.
 With a pressure cooker, there’s no soaking required, and the beans turn tender in 40 to 50 minutes!
-Just place them in the pot, add filtered water to cover by 1 1/2 inches or so, lock on the lid, and bring to pressure over high heat.
+Just place them in the pot, add filtered water to cover by 1 1/2 inches or so, and 1/2 teaspoon or so salt, lock on the lid, and bring to pressure over high heat.
 Reduce the heat slightly and cook for 40 minutes.
 Turn off the heat and let sit until the pressure subsides, about 10 to 15 minutes.
 Longer is okay.
 You can store the cooked beans in their liquid in the refrigerator for up to 5 days.
 If you’re a dried legume lover, as I am, consider buying a medium-size skillet-style pressure cooker.
 It’s an excellent investment that, in addition to quickly cooking dried legumes, can do multiple-duty as a sturdy saute pan or stove top braising pot.